GarySimons/Gary_Simons/README.md

 ### Manual testing of all elements on pages

 #### Navigation bar
-* Click on logo to check it links to home page.
+* Click on **logo** to check it links to home page.
-* Click on all links to check they link to relevant page.
+* Click on **all links** to check they link to relevant page.
-* Hover over all links to check they change colour.
+* Hover over **all links** to check they change colour.
-* Change screen size to verify that it is responsive and switches from in-line menu to hamburger menu on mobile size.
+* Change screen size to verify that it is **fully responsive** and switches from **in-line menu to hamburger menu** on mobile size.
-* Change screen size to small verify that the hamburger menu drops down and links work.
+* Change screen size to small verify that the **hamburger menu drops down and links work.**
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Home page
-* Change screen size to verify that it is responsive and the text and image work on all device sizes.
+* Change screen size to verify that it is **fully responsive** and the text and image work on all device sizes.
-* Click on about me button to check it links to about page.
+* Click on **about me** button to check it links to about page.
-* Hover over about me link to check it changes colour.
+* Hover over **about me** link to check it changes colour.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### About page
-* Change screen size to verify that it is responsive and the panels work on all device sizes.
+* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Check that the skills panel is showing correct data (skill name and progress bar percentage) from MongoDB database.
+* Check that the skills panel is **showing correct data** (skill name and progress bar percentage) from MongoDB database.
-* Click on each social media button to check it takes you to the relevant website in a new window.
-* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In Footer click on CV to check it opens the downloadable pdf.
+* In the footer click on **CV** to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Projects page
-* Change screen size to verify that it is responsive and the panels work on all device sizes.
+* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Click on each view button to check it opens relevant modal.
+* Click on each view button to check it opens **relevant modal.**
-* Change screen size to verify that each modal is responsive and works on all device sizes.
+* Change screen size to verify that each modal is **fully responsive** and works on all device sizes.
-* Click on each modal's x and close buttons to check they close the modal.
+* Click on each modal's **x and close buttons** to check they close the modal.
-* Click on view website buttons on Wildbunch Florist and check it opens relevant website in new window.
+* Click on **view website buttons** on Wildbunch Florist and check it opens relevant website in new window.
-* Click on view website buttons on Handpicked Brighton and check it opens relevant website in new window.
+* Click on **view website buttons** on Handpicked Brighton and check it opens relevant website in new window.
-* Click on view website buttons on Little Monsters and check it is a link.
-This is a fake website so has no live link.
+* Click on **view website buttons** on Little Monsters and check it is a link.
+This is a fake website so has no live website.
-* Click on view website buttons on Hummingbird Family Services and check it is a link.
-This is a fake website so has no live link.
+* Click on **view website buttons** on Hummingbird Family Services and check it is a link.
+This is a fake website so has no live website.
-* Hover over links on main page and modals to check they change colour.
+* Hover over **links** on main page and modals to check they change colour.
-* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In Footer click on CV to check it opens the downloadable pdf.
+* In the footer click on **CV** to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Contact page
-* Change screen size to verify that it is responsive and the panels work on all device sizes.
+* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Write into each form field to make sure it works.
+* **Write** into each form field to make sure it works.
 * The send button isn't wire up, so will not send anything.
-* Hover over send button to check it changes colour.
+* Hover over **send button** to check it changes colour.
-* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In Footer click on CV to check it opens the downloadable pdf.
+* In the footer click on **CV** to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Admin page
-* Change screen size to verify that it is responsive and the panels work on all device sizes.
+* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Check data from MongoDB database is correct and displays correctly.
+* Check **data from MongoDB database** is correct and displays correctly.
-* Click on edit buttons to check they open the edit page with correct data.
+* Click on **edit buttons** to check they open the edit page with correct data.
-* Click on delete buttons to check they open the warning modal.
+* Click on **delete buttons** to check they open the warning modal.
-* Click on x and close on modal to check they close the modal and go back to admin page.
+* Click on **x and close** on modal to check they close the modal and go back to admin page.
-* Click on yes, I'm sure button on modal to check it removes correct data from MongoDB database.
+* Click on **yes, I'm sure button** on modal to check it removes correct data from MongoDB database.
-* Click on no, keep it button on modal to check it closes the modal and goes back to admin page leaving data in place.
+* Click on **no, keep it button** on modal to check it closes the modal and goes back to admin page leaving data in place.
-* Click on add new skill button to check it opens add skill page.
+* Click on **add new skill button** to check it opens add skill page.
-* Hover over buttons to check they change colour.
+* Hover over **buttons** to check they change colour.
-* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In Footer click on CV to check it opens the downloadable pdf.
+* In the footer click on **CV** to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

-#### Edit page
+#### Edit skills page
-* Change screen size to verify that it is responsive and the panels work on all device sizes.
+* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Check form is displaying correct data to be edited.
+* Check form is **displaying correct data** to be edited.
-* Edit data in form and click the save changes button to check it closes the page and returns to admin page, and that the admin page displays edited data.
+* **Edit data** in form and click the save changes button to check it closes the page and returns to admin page, and that the admin page displays edited data.
-* Click on back to skills button to check it returns you to the admin page without changing data.
+* Click on **back to skills button** to check it returns you to the admin page without changing data.
-* Hover over buttons to check they change colour.
+* Hover over **buttons** to check they change colour.
-* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In Footer click on CV to check it opens the downloadable pdf.
+* In the footer click on **CV** to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

-#### Edit page
+#### Add skills page
-* Change screen size to verify that it is responsive and the panels work on all device sizes.
+* Change screen size to verify that it is **fully responsive** and the panels work on all device sizes.
-* Check form is displaying correct data to be edited.
-* Enter data in form and click the add skill button to check it closes the page and returns to admin page, and that the admin page displays added data.
+* **Enter data** in form and click the add skill button to check it closes the page and returns to admin page, and that the admin page displays added data.
-* Hover over buttons to check they change colour.
+* Hover over **buttons** to check they change colour.
-* Click on back to skills button to check it returns you to the admin page without changing data.
+* Click on **back to skills button** to check it returns you to the admin page without changing data.
-* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In the footer click on each **social media button** to check it takes you to the relevant website in a new window.
-* In Footer click on CV to check it opens the downloadable pdf.
+* In the footer click on **CV** to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Heroku
-* Check Heroku is being updated and the changes are being deployed each time it is pushed to GitHub.
+* Check Heroku is being **updated** and the changes are being deployed each time it is **pushed to GitHub.**
 * Open app on Heroku and test all pages, links and forms work correctly.
 * Repeat checks on mobile and tablet to verify they are correct.